-The CPS Student Advisory Council’s (SAC) mission is to build a network of youth input that informs the CEO’s office to influence principals working to build a positive school culture in their schools.
+The CPS Student Advisory Council’s (SAC) mission is to build a network of youth input that informs the CPS District’s policy priorities for a more positive school culture.

 - Developed a comprehensive list of 7 recommendations on areas of community engagement in CPS neighborhood schools including: community perspective safe passages, libraries, life skill classes, and social emotional learning classes.

-- Students also developed a Parent Language Initiative and a Feeder School Initiative that will be piloted during the 2016-2017 school year.
+- Developed a Parent Language Initiative and a Feeder School Initiative that wase piloted during the 2016-2017 school year.